Torenjk/AVR-EEPROM-Controller/functions.md

 EE_SET_WRITE
   - Function only lets you enable writing to the EEPROM but does not actually write to it!
-  - The writing Process itself, needs to be implemented by you
+  - The writing Process itself, needs to be implemented/called by you
+  - Do not call any of the above read functions as this creates overhead
   - Parameters --> bool enable/disable

 SET_MASTER_WRITE